thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 ## Priorities

 - **Listen carefully to you Squadleader.**</br>
 To be an effective team, everyone in that team must listen to the directive of the squadleader.
 Be alert when they talk as they might have orders relevant to you.
-This also means that constantly talking will not be appreciated by other members, as it will interfere with their ability to hear the squadleaders directive.
+This also means that constantly talking (locally or by radio) will not be appreciated by other members, as it will interfere with their ability to hear the squadleaders directive.

 - **ALWAYS indentify your targets.**</br>
 In the heat of battle it's easy to engage everything that moves.
 Sadly, not everything that moves is hostile to you so make sure that whoever you are enganging is not a friendly or a civilian. if you are unsure, hold fire, and ask someone else to help you indentify the target.